joeclark-phd/data-engineers-manual/manuscript/chapter01.md

 electrical impulses|the instructions and data that your computer is currently processing.
 This memory fades away when the machine is powered off.
-Consequently, for you to be able to do any non-ephemeral work, the computer needs some means of saving its state or its output to persistent storage.
+Consequently, for you to be able to do any non-ephemeral work, the computer needs some means of saving its state or its output to **persistent storage**.
 Usually this means a device like a hard disk drive (HDD), but there are other options for persistent storage such as solid-state drives (SSD), optical disks (CDs/DVDs), thumb drives, and tape drives.
 Any of these devices can